 Epigenetic Therapies for Treatment of Mental Disorders

 Mental health disorders range from anxiety and depression to schizophrenia and dementia, affecting a significant number of people worldwide.
 Current treatments tend to be short-term and carry high risks of withdrawal symptoms, among other adverse side effects.
-Epigenetic therapies are a recent type of novel treatment that is being studied for their use against mental disorders, targeting illnesses at the source – the genetic code.
+Epigenetic therapies are relatively recent and novel treatments being studied for their use against mental disorders, targeting illnesses at the source – the genetic code.

 What is Epigenetics?